 Doing push-ups for beginners seems simple: drop to the floor and just do it.
-But what if you are a complete newbie and can't?
+But what if you are a complete newbie and can’t?
 Here is my solution that works for just about everyone!

 Push-Ups For Beginners: The Concept

 It all depends on picking you up where you stand (or, in this case, want to drop to the floor from).

-When you never worked out, are out of shape, overweight and need to build your basic strength, push-ups are daunting and we have to adjust the difficulty to your level of ability.
+When you never worked out, are out of shape, overweight and need to build your basic strength, push-ups are daunting.
+We have to adjust the difficulty to your level of ability.

 My push-ups for beginners video discusses how to start the exercise and shows you a push-up program you can do at home.
 It takes you all the way from those very easy wall push-ups to difficult wide push-ups: